ccfelius/queueing/README.md

 - tail.py<br>
 A system with a long-tail distributed processing time can be simulated within this file.
 Mu = 1 for 75% of the time, but Mu=5 for 25% of the time.

+- MDN.py<br>
+In this file a deterministic M/D/c system can be simulated.

 - proc_09.py<br>
 In this file the statistical properties of simulations for rho=0.9 are calculated.
 The data is read from the data/ folder and subsequently the results are denoted in table 3 in the report.